DanCardin/sqlalchemy-declarative-extensions/README.md

     want that object to be created.
 It cannot drop objects it is not already aware of.

-  - This library declares ths objects the system as a whole expects to exist.
+  - This library declares the objects the system as a whole expects to exist.
     Similar to Alembic's behavior on tables, it will (by default) detect any **undeclared** objects that should not exist and drop them.
 That means, you can rely on this object to ensure the state of your migrations matches the